gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 # Parameters of the JSON input file.

-To easily run Lennard-Jones simulation with reduced units in OpenMM, the script LJ_simulation.py, which loads reducedstatedatareporter.py to record thermodynamic quantities and build systems using Packmol can be controlled externally using JSON input files whcih are loaded as a command line argument.
+To easily run Lennard-Jones simulation with reduced units in OpenMM, the script LJ_simulation.py, which loads reducedstatedatareporter.py to record thermodynamic quantities and build systems using Packmol can be controlled externally using JSON input files which are loaded as a command line argument.

 For example 1, we run use the following JSON file as an input "python LJ_simulation.py ex1.config"
 ```python